-In support of George Floyd and Justice for Black Lives, Alliance for Cohesion and Racial Equality (ACRE), Reading Refugee Support Group (RRSG) and Reading City of Sanctuary (RCoS) today are standing side by side to support Justice for Black Lives and to stand by the family and friends of George Floyd.
+In response to the tragic killing of George Floyd, Alliance for Cohesion and Racial Equality (ACRE), Reading Refugee Support Group (RRSG) and Reading City of Sanctuary (RCoS) stand in solidarity with Black Lives Matter and the family and friends of George Floyd.

-We also stand with the families in Reading who have lost loved ones soon after coming in contact with the police.
+We also stand with the families in Reading and the UK who have lost loved ones after coming in to contact with the police.

 “We, in Reading, are proud of our multi-racial and diverse cultural heritage, which we regard as a source of cultural, social, and economic strength.
 We will work vigorously to combat all forms of racism, to rid Reading of racial discrimination and to enshrine the principle that the indivisibility and universality of human rights and the foundations of justice and peace.”